Yungblud: 2023–present: "Lowlife", Idols

 Yungblud performed at Coachella 2023.
-Yungblud began teasing a new song and a new era on 30 May 2023, he sent fans letters in the mail that gave instructions for a location to go to for three different places: Los Angeles, London, and Rock am Ring Germany.
+Yungblud began teasing a new song and a new era on 30 May 2023.
+He sent fans letters in the mail that gave instructions for a location to go to for three different places: Los Angeles, London, and Rock am Ring Germany.
 Fans in those places would find a car spray painted with the word "Lowlife" on it, and were allowed to hear a snippet of the eponymous new song.
 "Lowlife" was released 7 June 2023.
 On 29 March 2024, Yungblud released "Abyss"; the song is used as the opening theme for the Kaiju No. 8 anime series.

 On 18 March 2025, Yungblud released the single "Hello Heaven, Hello" from his fourth studio album, Idols.
 The follow-up singles "Lovesick Lullaby" and "Zombie" also preceded the album; the latter premiered alongside a music video starring the actress Florence Pugh.
 Idols was released on 20 June through Locomotion Recordings and Capitol Records, as the first half of a two-part project set to be finished the same year.

 On 5 July 2025, Yungblud performed a cover of "Changes" at Ozzy Osbourne's final Black Sabbath concert Back to the Beginning at Villa Park, Birmingham.
 Backstage, he gave Osbourne a sterling silver gold cross necklace set with diamonds, returning the favour for a similar gift Osbourne had given him during the filming of "The Funeral" video in 2022.
 Yungblud released the performance as a charity single on 18 July 2025, with all proceeds going to benefit Acorns Children's Hospice, Birmingham Children's Hospital, and Cure Parkinson's.
 The song debuted at number 1 on the UK Singles Downloads Chart.

-Yungblud and Aerosmith will release a collaborative EP titled One More Time on 21 November 2025.
+On 15 November 2025, Yungblud announced that he had to cancel his remaining 2025 tour dates due to health issues.
+Yungblud and Aerosmith released a collaborative EP titled One More Time on 21 November 2025.
+During the spring and summer of 2026, he continued his IDOLS world tour in UK and USA, with the support of The Warning.